hbs-rcs/hbsgrid-docs/source/syncfiles.md

         make sure you[set permissions on your files accordingly](worksafe.md).

-!!! example "Follow these steps to sync data from your local machine to the HBS Grid"
+!!! example "Sync data from your local machine to the HBS Grid"
     1. Log in to the HBS Grid and connect your local drive using NoMachine as described above.